temporalio/temporal-learning/docs/tutorials/java/audiobook/index.md

 ### Build a temporary file to store output with `createTemporaryFile`

-The second Activity, `createTemporaryFile`, requests the system to create a new temporary file.
+The `CreateTemporaryFile` Activity requests that the system create a new temporary file.
-You use this file to store your intermediate results, ensuring that your work won't affect the main file system:
+This file stores intermediate results so your work won't affect the main file system:

 ```java
 public Path createTemporaryFile() {